-- \ spend nights in villages and slums - \ embrace error.
+- spend nights in villages and slums.
+Be around in the evening, at night and in the early morning. - embrace error.
 We all make mistakes, and do things badly sometimes.
 Never mind.
 Don't hide it.
 Share it.
 When things go wrong, it is a chance to learn.
 Say "Aha.
 That was a mess.
 Good.
-Now what can we learn from it?". - \ ask yourself who is being met and heard, and what is being seen, and where and why; and who is not being met and heard, and what is not being seen, and where and why? - \ relax (RRA = relaxed rural appraisal).
-Don't rush. - \ meet people when it suits them, and when they can be at ease, not when it suits us.
+Now what can we learn from it?". - ask yourself who is being met and heard, and what is being seen, and where and why; and who is not being met and heard, and what is not being seen, and where and why? - relax (RRA relaxed rural appraisal).
+Don't rush.
+Allow unplanned time to walk and wander around. - meet people when it suits them, and when they can be at ease, not when it suits us.
 This applies even more strongly to women than to men.
 PRA methods often take time, and women tend to have many obligations demanding their attention.
 Sometimes the best times for them are the worse times for us a couple of hours after dark, or sometimes early in the morning.
 Compromises are often needed, but it is a good discipline, and good for rapport, to try to meet at their best times rather than ours; and don't force discussions to go on for too long.
-Stop before people are too tired. - \ be around in the evening, at night and in the early morning. - \ allow unplanned time, walk and wander around. - \ ask about what is seen. - \ probe.
-This sounds easy, but is one of the most neglected skills, often driven out by actual or supposed lack of time.
-All too often we accept the first reply to a question as being all that is needed, when there is much, much more to be learnt, and people know more, much more, than we supposed - \ notice, seize on and investigate diversity, whatever is different, the unexpected. - \ use the six helpers who, what, where, when, why and how? - \ ask open-ended questions - \ show interest and enthusiasm in learning from people - \ have second and third meetings with the same people (But beware of biases) - \ allow more time than expected for team interaction (I have never yet got this right) and for changing the agenda - \ enjoy it!
-It is often interesting, and often fun - \ remember Raul's three rules (remind me to explain) the first is "Be nice to people".
+Stop before people are too tired. - probe.
+Interview the map or the diagram. - ask about what you see.
+Notice, seize on and investigate diversity, whatever is different, the unexpected. - use the six helpers who, what, where, when, why and how? - ask open-ended questions - show interest and enthusiasm in learning from people - allow more time than expected for team interaction (I have never yet got this right) and for changing the agenda - enjoy it!
+It is often interesting, and often fun be nice to people